Updated: May 9

-Location The island of St. Helena is a British Overseas Territory located on the south-west of Africa in the South Atlantic Ocean.
+The island of St. Helena is a British Overseas Territory located southwest of Africa in the South Atlantic Ocean.
 It is roughly halfway between Namibia and Brazil.
 Spread across just 47 sq miles, the island has volcanic origins.

 Saint Helena is one of the most remote places in the world.